Thor Ragnarok (The Movie)

 There was a load of Thor on Hulk action which was good but probably went on a bit too long for me.
-In fact if you are looking for an action movie with a lot of comedy then this is for you without a doubt.
-I was hoping for a more traditional team up with Thor and Hulk that you would find in a graphic novel or a comic.
+In fact, if you are looking for an action movie with a lot of comedy then this is for you without a doubt.
+I was hoping for a more traditional team-up with Thor and Hulk that you would find in a graphic novel or a comic.

-As a human Thor was disabled and relied on a stick to walk with but whenever Dr Don Blake changed from his mortal self into the God of thunder he would strike if stick on the floor and he was transformed into the Thor, when he ever Thor wanted to transform back to Don Blake he would strike his hammer on the floor and he would change back
+As a human, Thor was disabled and relied on a stick to walk with but whenever Dr Don Blake changed from his mortal self into the God of thunder he would strike if stick on the floor and he was transformed into Thor, when he ever Thor wanted to transform back to Don Blake he would strike his hammer on the floor and he would change back

 (Picture taken from the Fantastic Annual 1968)

 Did I enjoy this film?
 At the time not as much as I hoped.
 I know the critics are split on it.
-The actors were great, the story line was great too but I felt it lacked something that the other Thor films had.
+The actors were great, and the storyline was great too but I felt it lacked something that the other Thor films had.
 I felt it was played for jokes and humour.
 Saying that I will buy it on DVD when it comes out and give it another chance, maybe I will see something I missed the first time around.

 if you enjoyed reading this post and want to read my blog on Marvel or DC comics then click here.
 I also write about books, music, technology and my life experiences you can read about them by clicking here